 Go over the ranking breakdown for more info about the selection of the most popular General Agriculture schools.

 Tarleton State University is a wonderful choice for students pursuing a General Agriculture degree.
 Stephenville, Texas presents a quaint small-town atmosphere for students to learn in.

 Texas A&M University - Kingsville is a wonderful decision for students pursuing a General Agriculture degree.
+Texas A&M University - Kingsville General Agriculture graduates receive 11.7% more than the average Agriculture student.
 Students who get pleasure from a more slow-paced life will enjoy the school's position in the tiny town of Kingsville, Texas.

 Texas A&M University - Commerce is among your best bets if you want to study General Agriculture.
+Texas A&M University - Commerce General Agriculture majors receive 13.5% more than the average Agriculture graduate.
 This is a wonderful option for students who favor the charms of a quaint college town.

 Any student pursuing a degree in General Agriculture has to look into West Texas A&M University.
 Students who love a more relaxed life will appreciate the school's setting in the small town of Canyon, Texas.

 If you are wary of racking up too much student debt, you'll want to note that graduates leave West Texas A&M University with an average of only $23,300 in student loans.
 This school does not require freshman students to live on-campus.
 Ever wish colleges were graded with a report card?
 Now they are.
 Check out West Texas A&M University's scorecard.

 It's hard to beat Sam Houston State University if you want to pursue General Agriculture as a major.
 Huntsville, Texas presents a charming small-town setting for young people to learn in.